 Most Mathcamp students come from the US or Canada, but we also have a significant contingent of students from abroad (about 15% of campers are international).
 Home countries of Mathcampers have included Australia, Azerbaijan, Brazil, Bulgaria, Burkina Faso, China, the Czech Republic, Egypt, France, Germany, Georgia, Greece, Hong Kong, Hungary, India, Indonesia, Japan, Kazakhstan, Latvia, Lithuania, Luxembourg, Macedonia, Mexico, Paraguay, Peru, Poland, Romania, Russia, Saudi Arabia, Serbia, Singapore, South Korea, Spain, Switzerland, Taiwan, Thailand, Turkey, and the UK.

 In advanced programs in mathematics, women and minority students are often few and far between.
 At Mathcamp, we know it doesn't have to be that way!
 We actively encourage applications from all walks of life.
 Girls and non-binary students represent about 45%–50% of our student body at camp.
-We intentionally strive to support girls' experiences and create a welcoming environment for all of our students, building a community that is truly inclusive of those traditionally underrepresented in math.
+We intentionally strive to build a gender-inclusive community and create a welcoming environment for all of our students, building a space that is truly a home for those traditionally underrepresented in math.